Last Updated: Mar. 24, 2026

 Criteria:

-Identified through an AM’s appearance in the Velocity Daily Report under Deals That Did Not Meet Project 3’s ≤4 Days Goal (5 Days in Initial Stages).
+Identified through an AM’s appearance in the Velocity Daily Report under Deals That Did Not Meet Velocity: Estimating up to Client Approving’s ≤4 Days Goal and Velocity: Ready for INS up to In Negotiations’ ≤3 Days Goal.

 Action: